 2. What are the elements of money laundering under federal criminal law?

-A key element in Nevada money laundering cases is that the money at issue was derived from certain specific crimes – a.k.a. specified unlawful activities (SUAs).
+A key element in Nevada money laundering cases is that the money at issue was derived from certain specific crimes – also referred to as specified unlawful activities (SUAs).
 SUAs include nearly every serious federal crime such as:

 - murder, kidnapping, robbery, or other violent criminal conduct